mreck/gpgwiz/README.md

 Thing I still want to add:

-- [ ] Automatically create a paperkey as well.
+- [x] Automatically create a paperkey as well.
+- [ ] Use a RAM disk as the temp directory.